 Sources of routinely collected data do not extend beyond deaths and hospitalisations for many respiratory conditions.
 National mortality and hospitalisation statistics present an incomplete picture of the burden of respiratory disease.
-For many diseases, hospitalisations and deaths are only the "tip of the iceberg" 1.
+For many diseases, hospitalisations and deaths are only the "tip of the iceberg".
 Not all diseases cause death and even where they do, this is often after a long protracted period of chronic ill health.
 The majority of respiratory diseases are managed totally in the community.
 Others are managed between hospital services and community while a smaller number are managed largely by specialist respiratory hospital services.

-For many of the chronic respiratory diseases there is an absence of national primary care data, national prescription data, national data on respiratory aids and appliances including home oxygen, national data on Emergency Department(ED) and Out Patient Department (OPD) attendances and data from private hospitals.
+For many of the chronic respiratory diseases there is an absence of national primary care data, national prescription data, national data on respiratory aids and appliances including home oxygen, national data on Emergency Department(ED) and Outpatient Department (OPD) attendances and data from private hospitals.
 These would provide a clearer picture of the burden of respiratory disease in Ireland at a population level.
 There are a few exceptions to this dearth of information.
-These include the National Cancer Registry (NCRI) and the National cystic fibrosis (CF) Newborn Screening Programme.
-In addition there are a number of voluntary patient registers including cystic fibrosis, Alpha One Deficiency and the more recently established Interstitial Lung Diseases Registry, all of which provide valuable information.
+These include the National Cancer Registry (NCRI) and the National Cystic Fibrosis Newborn Screening Programme.
+In addition there are a number of voluntary patient registers including the Cystic Fibrosis Registry, the Alpha-1 Antitrypsin Deficiency Registry and the more recently established Interstitial Lung Diseases Registry, all of which provide valuable information.